kipittam/bikeSharingdemand_CaseStudy/README.md

 ## Conclusions
-- Demand of bikes depend on year, temp, winter, summer,Misty,windspeed,Light_snowrain.
+- Demand of bikes is dependent on the following variables
+  - year, temp, sep, summer and winter.
+(With Positve Coefficients)
+  - holiday, windspeed, Light_snowrain, Misty, spring.
+(With Negative Coefficients)

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->